Darren Fletcher: First-team regular

-Fletcher broke into the Manchester United team during the 2003–04 campaign, playing a number of important matches and starting in United's FA Cup Final win over Millwall in May 2004.
-Despite a slow start to the 2004–05 campaign, in which in the early part of the season he made very few competitive appearances, Fletcher again broke into the United first-team.
+Fletcher broke into the Manchester United team during the 2003–04 season, playing a number of important matches and starting in United's FA Cup Final win over Millwall in May 2004.
+Despite a slow start to the 2004–05 season, in which in the early part of the season he made very few competitive appearances, Fletcher again broke into the United first-team.
 On 1 January 2005, Fletcher scored his first goal at club level in a 2–0 win over Middlesbrough.

 Fletcher was one of the players singled out for criticism by club captain Roy Keane in the wake of United's 4–1 defeat to Middlesbrough in October 2005.
 Keane reportedly said, "I can't understand why people in Scotland rave about Darren Fletcher."
 However, Keane later attempted to set the record straight stating, "If you listen to any of my comments over the last two or three years, if I've given any player credit over the years it would be Fletch.
 Fletch will tell you that himself."
 Fletcher went some way towards answering his critics on 6 November 2005, with his performance in the vital league match at home to Chelsea, scoring the only goal of the game with a looping header.
 His winning goal ended Chelsea's 40-match unbeaten run in the Premier League.

 In 2006–07, at the start of the season Fletcher retained a place in the first-team but only on the bench and scored in an away win over Charlton Athletic, as well as scoring the headed winner in the away game with Middlesbrough in December and another headed goal in the home win against Charlton in February, making it a double against the club that season.
 As the season progressed, Alex Ferguson preferred the midfield quartet of Cristiano Ronaldo, Paul Scholes, Michael Carrick and Ryan Giggs, limiting Fletcher to a few substitute appearances.
 However, with Scholes absent through suspension, he made a starring appearance in United's 7–1 win over Roma in the Champions League quarter-final.

 In the 2007–08 season, with the arrival at the club of fellow central midfielders Owen Hargreaves and Anderson and winger Nani, Fletcher played even less than he did during the previous season.
 As before, Ferguson preferred Carrick, Scholes, Giggs and Ronaldo to him in midfield, and got even less playing time than the new arrivals.
 He did, however, put in some stalwart performances when given the chance, including two goals in the 4–0 defeat of Arsenal at Old Trafford in the FA Cup fourth round.
 Fletcher picked up a Champions League winner's medal but was an unused substitute in the final.